Solving Hidden Monotone Variational Inequalities with Surrogate Losses

 The second method, surrogate with double sampling, uses a fixed batch to approximate the inner product term but resamples a new batch to approximate the squared error part at each gradient step.
 By resampling a new batch for the squared error we have removed the bias from the first method at the cost of increased variance in the gradient.
 For more details see Algorithm \ref{alg:double_sampling}.

-All methods are evaluated with value prediction error, the squared error across a test sample of states visited by a fixed reference policy.
-The values in these test states are approximated by 100 Monte-Carlo roll-outs.
+All methods are evaluated with value prediction error, the squared error for a test sample of 10,000 states visited by a fixed reference policy.
+The values in these test states are approximated by 10 Monte-Carlo roll-outs.
 As shown in Figure~\ref{fig:nonlinear}, surrogate methods significantly outperformed TD(0) in both data efficiency (outer loop iterations) and wall-clock time.
-Interestingly, the surrogate methods converge to a lower prediction error than TD(0), as indicated by the red dashed line being lower than TD(0)'s error curve.
+Interestingly, the surrogate methods converge to a lower prediction error than TD(0), as indicated by the red dashed line.

 Although the inner loop in the surrogate methods requires more gradient computations, the computational overhead is marginal when compared to environment interactions, a common bottleneck in RL tasks~\citep{vaswani2021general}.
 We observe that increasing the inner loop size improves data efficiency at the trade-off of a potentially slower convergence in wall-clock time.
 An inner loop count, such as $50$, seems to balance both data efficiency and wall-clock time.